6 Tips to Resolve Outlook Cannot Connect to Server Error

 - Third-party add-Ins create trouble:

 Just like other Microsoft products, Outlook allows users to use third-party applications.
-These programs sometimes make trouble like hampering the connection of Outlook with the server.
+These programs sometimes cause trouble like hampering the connection of Outlook with the server.

 - Outdated Outlook is not suitable for users: